 How you use PowerApps may depend on your role in a project or on a team, and your role can change.
 For example, one of your coworkers creates an app that is tied into your company-wide customer relationship management (CRM) system, and you use this app regularly to track promising sales leads.
 But you might also write apps yourself and share them within your workgroup because your close colleagues find those apps very useful.

-Now that you have an overview of this course, what PowerApps is, and its main elements, in the next topic we will look more closely at each PowerApps component, as well as related technologies.
+Now that you have an overview of this course, what PowerApps is, and its main elements, in the next topic we will look more closely at each PowerApps component.